Net neutrality in Canada: Opinion on legislation

 In 2007, Bell Canada spokeswoman Jacqueline Michelis in an e-mail to The Canadian Press argued that introducing net neutrality legislation was not necessary by stating "Our position on network diversity/neutrality is that it should be determined by market forces, not regulation."
 On June 18, 2009, the Conservative Party of Canada was non-committal on the issue, arguing that free market competition is preferable to regulation.

 TekSavvy, Velcom, Acanac Inc. argue that throttling by Bell Canada at the ISP level makes it difficult to differentiate their services against Bell Canada, concerning issues about deep packet inspection (DPI) and security, and the quality of service.
-According to TekSavvy, Bell Canada's congestion report to the CRTC shows that the “data suggests no congestion problems for at least 95 percent of the network in Ontario and Quebec.”
+According to TekSavvy, Bell Canada's congestion report to the CRTC shows that the "data suggests no congestion problems for at least 95 percent of the network in Ontario and Quebec.”
 Wholesale ISPs do not throttle bandwidth, but since wholesalers do not have a full network infrastructure, they rely on Bell Canada's network for the last stretch of cabling to customers.
 When Bell Canada receives packets on the network, it may be throttled, slowing down the connection between the wholesale ISP and the customer.
 TekSavvy and Velcom support MLPPP which circumvents Bell Canada's throttling.

 Yahoo! and Microsoft argue that net neutrality law is necessary because without such a law, ISPs will destroy the free and open nature of the Internet and also create a tiered, dollar-driven net that favours the wealthiest corporations over everyone else.

 Rogers Communications Inc. supports Canada net neutrality framework.

-Michael Geist has been writing about net neutrality in the Toronto Star.
+Michael Geist wrote about net neutrality in the Toronto Star.
 When he had an interview with CARTT.CA, he said that "from a policy and law perspective, we ought to be thinking about what kind of rules the government might consider to help facilitate some of that."
 Geist has used the Xplornet throttling complaints to indicate how Canada's current net neutrality framework does not uphold its principles.
 However, Ken Engelhart writing about net neutrality in the Financial Post argues that Canada's net neutrality framework can lead to over-regulation which can limit consumer choice.